michaelgt04/mikes-tiny-kitchen/content/blog/dry-beans.md

 have tried around a dozen of their different bean varieties and all have been delicious.
 Baer's doesn't have a web store, so you'll need to call or email them to buy, but the beans are absolutely worth it.
-Some of my favorite varieties they sell are the Yellow Eye, the Marfax and the Black Coco.
+Some of my favorite varieties they sell are the Yellow Eye, the Marfax and the Black Coco (the ones pictured above).

 - [Rancho Gordo](https://www.ranchogordo.com/collections/heirloom-beans)